-Farmington Collaborative Preschool (FCP) is located within the two settings of Irving A. Robbins Middle School and Noah Wallace Elementary School in the Historic Town of Farmington.
+Farmington Collaborative Preschool (FCP) is located within the four settings of Irving A. Robbins Middle School, Noah Wallace Elementary School, West District Elementary School and Union Elementary School in the Historic Town of Farmington.
 FCP is a collaborative preschool which accepts applicants from Farmington Extended Care and Learning (EXCL) as well as qualifying students with special needs.
-Any child currently residing in Farmington , who is at least three years of age and toilet trained, and not eligible for kindergarten is eligible for enrollment.
+Any child currently residing in Farmington, who is at least three years of age and toilet trained, and not eligible for Kindergarten is eligible for enrollment.

 Farmington Collaborative Preschool maintains high, developmentally appropriate standards for all children while following the Connecticut Preschool Curriculum Framework.
 FCP is committed to ensuring that all students in the program are afforded the opportunity to participate in high-quality preschool education.

 At Farmington Collaborative Preschool students, staff, administrators, and parents are committed to working together so that all students can progress to their potential in all developmental areas.